 This includes the base and five awesome games.
 Your child will learn math (numbers) and spelling (words), visual thinking (Tangram), problem solving (Newton), and creative drawing skills (masterpiece).

 This introduces a “Lego” type of coding to your kids.
-They will learn the basics of coding with
+They will learn the basics of coding with loop, logic, and problem-solving skills.
+This is a wonderful STEM activity.

 I can’t say enough good things about this game.
 The object of the game is running a pizza shop.
 Your child will have to keep the customers happy, take orders, make the pizzas, collect payments, and make exact change.
 He will love it and learn so much in the process!